fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 - **name** - A textual name that will be used for reporting purposes for this plugin.
 - **version** - This property allows the version of the plugin to be communicated to the plugin loader.
 This is used for reporting purposes only and has no effect on the way Fledge interacts with the plugin.
-- **mode** - A set of options the define how the plugin operations, these are separated from each other using the | symbol.
+- **mode** - A set of options that defines how the plugin operates.
+Multiple values can be given, the different options are separated from each other using the | symbol.
 - **type** - The type of the plugin, used by the plugin loader to determine if the plugin is being used correctly.
-The type is a simple string and may be South, North, Storage, Filter, Rule or Delivery.
+The type is a simple string and may be *south*, *north*,  *filter*, *rule* or *delivery*.

 .. note:: If you browse the Fledge code you may find old plugins with type *device*: this was the type used to indicate a South plugin and it is now deprecated.